Why is the Medium the Message

 Epistemology is the branch of philosophy concerned with the nature, origin, and limits of knowledge.

-In plain language: how do we know what we know—and what shapes the way we know it?
+Stated plainly: How do we know what we know — and what shapes the way we know it?

-In an era where epistemology has been reformatted into 30-second TikTok clips, Marshall McLuhan’s most famous phrase—“the medium is the message”—has never been more relevant.
+In an era where epistemology has been reformatted into 30-second TikTok clips, Marshall McLuhan’s most famous line — “the medium is the message” — has never been more relevant.

-Books, print, television, radio, and digital platforms don’t merely carry messages—they reconfigure the cognitive environment in which those messages are interpreted.
+Books, print, radio, television, and digital platforms don’t just transmit messages.
+They alter the cognitive environment in which those messages are interpreted.

 🧠 From Print to Electricity

-McLuhan argued that the printing press dramatically increased human intelligence—not because of the content it distributed, but because reading itself requires time, focus, and internal synthesis.
+McLuhan argued that the printing press increased human intelligence — not because of what it printed, but because of how reading works.

 Reading forces the brain to: